zarpafantasma/corpus_rythmos/I- Scientific_Papers/012-en_US-Rhythmic_Ecology.md

 \text{BIN} = \{\text{biome, season band, management regime, climate anomaly class, sensor stack}\}.
 ```

-Any change in tags—new season, management switch, sensor stack—**creates a new BIN**.
+Any change in tags, new season, management switch, sensor stack, **creates a new BIN**.

 **Coverage gate.** A BIN is eligible for slope estimation only if it contains $`\geq 6`$ **distinct** $`L`$ values spanning $`\geq 0.6`$ in $`u = \log L`$.